KeithCes/Bringers/Bringers/notes.md

 - placeholder for profile picture looks a bit janky, design a better one and replace on youprofile and map views

 # stuff to add later
+- use stripe native credit card add form instead of plain text?? (looked a bit, not sure if there's any benefit)
 - inform bringer of orderer cancel
 - inform orderer of bringer cancel
 - send email receipt of transaction on completion